saezlab/mistyR/README.md

 ## Installation

-Install from GitHub using devtools:
+Install from GitHub using remotes:

 ```r
 # install.packages("remotes")